lucjankonopka/web_scrapping/README.md

 Technology used: *python, beautiful soup, pandas*

 I just found a good data source of restaurants in Berlin.
-I decided to use Beautiful Soup to try to get all important data and create a dataset with all restaurants in Berlin.
+I decided to use Beautiful Soup to try to extract data and create a dataset with all restaurants in Berlin.

 ## Python file